How to make Chicken Al Pastor

 TO BAKE

-• Without moving the pan, turn oven to broil and broil for 3-5 minutes per side for more yummy crispy bits.
+• Without moving the pan, turn the oven to broil and broil for 3-5 minutes per side for more yummy crispy bits.
 Baste again with pan juices.
 Let rest 5-10 minutes before carving.

 CARVE

-• Stand the skewers upright on a cutting board and thinly slice chicken and pineapple off.
+• Stand the skewers upright on a cutting board and thinly slice the chicken and pineapple off.
 You can chop into finer pieces after carving if you like.

 TO MAKE TACOS